fakela/fakela.github.io/README.md

 ## About

 Hi.
-My name is Joe.
-I'm a technical writer based in NYC.
+My name is Favour Kelvin.
+I'm a Technical Writer and Developer Advocate

 ## Purpose
 This is a test space.
 I'm using it to: